NathaliaGarciaOcampo/Sleep-Wake-Cycle-profiles/README.md

    - Analysis excluding fatal CVD events, to test whether associations were driven by fatal events (Table S4 of the manuscript).
 (07. Cox proportional hazard regression (non-fatal CVD))

 - Secondary analysis:
-   - Analysis on the association of SWC profiles with coronary heart disease (CHD), heart failure (HF), and stroke analysed separately to examine disease-specific associations (Table S5 of the manuscript).
+   - Analysis on the association of SWC profiles with coronary heart disease (CHD), heart failure (HF), and stroke analysed separately to examine disease-specific associations (Figure 2 and table S5 of the manuscript).
 (08. Cox proportional hazard regression (CVD subtypes)).

 Manuscript information
 -